- Planning your Bachelor of Theology

 Online learning comes with significant benefits for students: it provides another context for class learning, but at a time that suits each individual student; it encourages you to think and reflect as a group, thereby mimicking a tutorial environment; and it facilitates a greater breadth of engagement with the content of the paper.
 We strongly urge you to make the most of the opportunity by engaging in the online discussions early, not at the last minute; by doing all you can to maintain a genuine conversation, making more than one post; and by approaching the exercise with some enthusiasm.
 We will do the best we can to create effective online activities, but the success of these discussions ultimately depends on the active participation of the students.

-If your course includes an online learning component, the details about which online learning tools are being used in this course will be outlined in Section One, Course Outline.
+If your course includes an online learning component, the details about which online learning tools are being used in this course will be outlined in the Course Outline.
 Please read the following information carefully, as it is essential that you are familiar with these tools and can use them with ease.

 The University’s online learning tools use your student email address to communicate with you.
 If you do not wish to use this address, you should forward all incoming emails to your preferred email address.
 Instructions on how to do this can be found on the ITS FAQ webpage